NVIDIA-Merlin/systems/docs/README.md

 during the build, due to the `copydirs_file_rename` setting.
 If you add `examples/blah/README.md`, then add an entry in the `toc.yaml` file for `examples/blah/index.md`.

-## Special Considerations for the fork of sphinx-multiversion

-So that we could use the `sphinx-external-toc` and `sphinxcontrib-copydirs` extensions with current development and still build a few older versions with `sphinx-multiversion`, the fork of `sphinx-multiversion` is enhanced so that when it begins a build for a tag, it checks for a `<tag>-docs` branch.

-If a ref for a `<tag>-docs` branch is found, then `sphinx-multiversion` builds from the source in the alternative branch.